 Directories of Organizations

 U.S. publications are not collected below the state level with the exception of local organizations related to health care.
 Canadian and other foreign directories are collected on a selective basis and then only at the national level.

-Regulations which interpret legislation are collected only as issued by the Federal government in The Code of Federal Regulations.
-Regulations issued by other governments, with the exception of the State of Texas, are not collected.
+Regulations issued by government bodies, with the exception of the State of Texas, are not collected.

 Health Education and Patient Education Materials